 Big camp at Stowe

 Big camp at Stowe is back for 8-10 August.
-A chance to camp out by the Temple of Friendship for two nights and immerse yourself in the monumental world of Stowe. *Tickets will be available from our Box Office from 3 April 01280 817156*
+A chance to camp out by the Temple of Friendship for two nights and immerse yourself in the monumental world of Stowe. *Tickets available from our Box Office now 01280 817156.
+Phone lines manned 9-5 Mon-Fri.*

 Unique to Stowe - our location